 This became apparent to me when I was diagnosed nine years ago with a rare, inherited autoimmune disorder.
 I was very, very sick for a long time.
 There would be days I would be so weak that I would fall getting out of bed because my legs were so shakey.
 I saw numerous doctors, who all told me I would just have to live with the disease.
 I had to accept it, but I refuse to let it beat me.
 So, I decided to take things into my own hands and start running again.
 As it turns out, running has been the only thing that has helped to keep it in check and keep me healthy.

 I joined team CMOM because as an artist, I believe creative outlets are vital in inspiring young minds.
 Providing children with opportunities to use their imaginations and to expose them to possibilities of positive creative expression is important to their development and education.
 In addition to the museum's programs, I am very inspired by the outreach work for kids living with cancer.
 Cancer has affected many of my family members, so I understand and believe that offering this type of healing through art therapy is so very important.

 If you're seeing the grey VOTE button, you should feel great about yourself.
 It means you already voted for Christina this month.
 Come back next month and vote again if you still love Christina.
-Thanks to your vote, Christina earned 100 Crowdrise Impact Points (CIPs).
-CIPs can be redeemed for Crowdrise Rewards and can earn you the highly coveted, highly respected Crowdrise Royalty Status.
+Thanks to your vote, Christina earned 100 CrowdRise Impact Points (CIPs).
+CIPs can earn you the highly coveted, highly respected CrowdRise Royalty Status.